pyong-uco-edu/.github/README.md

-This repository is a collection of [Philip Yong's](https://github.com/philipyong) academic work and learnings.
+This organization is a repository collection of [Philip Yong's](https://github.com/philipyong) academic work and learnings.
 Classes include:
 - Cloud Web Applications
 - Mobile Apps Development